-Our international online learning program empowers individuals and communities to combat cyberhate and make our social media platforms hate-free!
+Our international online training program empowers individuals and communities to combat cyberhate and help make our social media platforms hate-free!

 - Live, practical hands-on training => Participants will learn how to monitor hate speech and get it taken off social media platforms.